Want updates on personal finances regarding COVID-19? Check out this page.

 Need more information?
 Contact Rebecca Grant at 207-974-2459

-All too often, Maine residents lack the tools needed to achieve financial stability and, ultimately, financial security.
+All too often, Maine residents lack the tools needed to achieve financial stability and ultimately, financial security.
 55% of residents do not have emergency funds, 58% have not tried to figure out retirement savings needs, 58% have not set aside money for children’s college education, and 18% used one or more non-bank borrowing methods in the past five years.
-To make matters worse, research has found lower levels of financial literacy among women, minorities, and individuals with less education.

 To help families increase financial stability and improve child and family outcomes, MaineStream Finance and Penquis offer financial capability and coaching services, such as goal setting, improving credit, and creating budgets.
 We work with three main client groups:

 Eventually MaineStream plans to offer these services through all of Penquis’ social services programs and with other external partners.

-Participants may also be eligible for a savings Family Development Account (FDA) for help with saving for car purchase & repair or for emergencies.
+Participants may also be eligible for a savings account called a Family Development Account (FDA), for help with saving for car purchase/repairs or for emergencies.

-COMING SOON – Student debt and affordability is one of our biggest challenges in generations.
+COMING SOON – Student debt and affordability is one of our biggest challenges for all generations.
 Make Lemonade and Forbes state that there are 44 million student loan borrowers with over $1.4 trillion in debt.
 The average student has over $37 thousand in debt after graduation.

 MaineStream Finance is currently in the process of exploring a way to help prospective students, current students, and former students on how to make the best financial decisions and budgeting for financing education and certificate training post-high school.
 We are in the process of talking to partners and designing new curriculum.
 Please keep checking this space for updates.
 In the meantime, you can contact the Finance Authority of Maine (FAME) at 1-800-228-3734 for a free consultation, or visit their website at famemaine.com/education.